-Last August marked four years since we made out last mortgage payment.
+Last August marked four years since we made our final mortgage payment.
 Since then, we’ve been called every name in the book for the “poor financial decision” of paying off our mortgage.
 The personal finance community often reminds us how that money would have made more in the stock market.
 While that may be true, our family has zero regrets about our aggressive move to become mortgage-free.

 Our Mortgage Free Family

-We were able to pay off our mortgage early a few months after our second child was born.
+We could pay off our mortgage early, a few months after our second child was born.
 Paying off our mortgage has given us the financial freedom to make changes in our lives to provide us with more space while spending time with our family.

 Lately, I’ve been thinking about how my kids, now 8 and 4 years old, will grow up in a house entirely free from debt.
-However, I know that may not always be the case because life happens, and a job loss, medical expenses, or other significant life changes could deter our progress.
+However, that may not always be the case because life happens, and a job loss, medical expenses, or other significant life changes could deter our progress.

 Then again, if we remain on this path, I believe more and more that one of the greatest gifts we can give our children is home free from debt and financial struggle.
 Financial issues are at the root of many family problems and can lead to divorce, bankruptcy, or other adverse events.
 Eliminating debt certainly doesn’t guarantee success for a family, but it improves the odds.

 We’re doing our best to find a balance between letting our kids enjoy the lifestyle we’ve built without spoiling them.
 I’m sure it will continue to be a push and pull every parent struggles to get right.
-Nobody wants their kids to grow up in financial chaos or lacking necessities, but at the same time handing your kids everything in life isn’t the best approach either.
-We’ll make mistakes along the way, but we’ll do our best to find that balance.
+Nobody wants their kids to grow up in financial chaos or lack necessities, but at the same time, handing your kids everything in life isn’t the best approach either.
+We’ll make mistakes but do our best to find that balance.

 How Has Our Life Changed After Becoming Mortgage-Free?